sogladev/home-media-server/.github/README.md

 # Home Media Server

 `docker-compose.yml` setup for a comprehensive home media server stack.
 Seamlessly manage and access your content, including movies, TV shows, music, web links, rss feeds and eBooks + Kobo eReader sync.
-Featuring apps like Plex/Jellyfin, Overseerr/Jellyseerr, Transmission, Prowlarr, Radarr, Sonarr, Lidarr, Freshrss, Linkwarden, Calibre, and Filebrowser, this server empowers you to enjoy and organize your media collection with ease.
+Featuring apps like Plex/Jellyfin, Overseerr/Jellyseerr, Transmission, Prowlarr, Radarr, Sonarr, Lidarr, Freshrss, Linkwarden, Calibre, and Copyparty, this server empowers you to enjoy and organize your media collection with ease.

 You have two configuration options: